ThibaultDieudonne/RiotMatchmaking/README.md

 # Parameters description

 We define streaks as follow: if last two games were wins/loses, the player is considered in win/lose streak, otherwise he's neutral.
-We neglect neutral players in our analysis sinced we are only concerned about tendancies on players in win/lose streak.
+We neglect neutral players in our analysis since we are only concerned about tendancies on players in win/lose streak.
 A missing game history will make the corresponding player neutral, since it shouldn't bias our results, but if the program fails to recover more than two game histories, the current game is skipped to avoid having poor data.

-Note this streak parameter is unbiased: if matchmaking algorithm is considering streaks over a bigger game history, we may necessarily see some repercussions by only observing the last two games.
-If matchmaking algorithm was considering other parameters, they may have repercussions on winrate, so on streaks (as a player with winrate > 0.5 will win two games in a row with a probability p > 1/4).
+Note this streak parameter is unbiased: if a rigged algorithm was considering streaks over a bigger game history, we may necessarily see some repercussions by only observing the last two games.
+If a rigged algorithm was considering other parameters, they may have repercussions on winrate, so on results at any time scale (as a player with winrate > 0.5 will win two games in a row with a probability p > 1/4).

 However if Riot is using the biggest game history possible (i.e. season winrate) the game sample needed to see repercussions on the last two games may be very long to compute (see time restrictions on "How to run" section).